mpuccini/marcopucciniATenea/content/about.md

 I'm a Linux and free/open source software enthusiast.
 I'm a (amateur) winemaker, i like to play guitar, bass and trumpet.
 I love music.

-For more (serious) details, please take a look to the CV, to the *Projects* section and/or contact me.
+For more (serious) details, please take a look at the resume, to the *projects* section and/or contact me.